Your legal responsibility as a parent

 The Education Department does not support (holiday) leave during term time.

-In certain circumstances, head teachers can agree leave under the Education Department’s Attendance Policy.
+In certain circumstances, head teachers can agree leave under the Education Department’s School Attendance Policy.

 Your child's absence from school will disrupt the continuity of their learning.